Waterman Village

 With your continuing help, we will construct 20 desperately needed affordable homes downtown San Luis Obispo at the Rosa Butron de Canet Adobe!

-• Lower cost to construct: factory built small homes on permanent foundations
+• Lower cost to construct: small homes on permanent foundations

 • Attainable housing for single, lower income workforce and retired senior households